utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ✔ ~/Documents/icj/christian-git-practice [master|…1]
 ```

-We have one untracked file, `christain.md`, and Git has been nice enough to tell you how to stage your file.
-Let's add it with `git add christian.md`.
+We have one untracked file, `christian.md`, and Git has been nice enough to tell you how to stage your file.
+Let's add it with `git add christian.md` (but your your filename).
 Here is the command and response:

 ``` bash
 $ git add christian.md
 ✔ ~/Documents/icj/christian-git-practice [master|●1]
 ```

-There wasn't really a response, but because I have the git-bash-prompt extension installed (which you should have installed in [setting-up](https://github.com/utdata/icj-setting-up)), I have some feedback.
+There wasn't really a response back because it "worked", but because I have the git-bash-prompt extension installed (which you should have installed in [setting-up](https://github.com/utdata/icj-setting-up)), I have some feedback.
 We haven't talked about that yet, but that part `[master L|●1]` tells me we are on the `master` branch (more on that later) and that I have one staged file.
 Just watch how those signals change as we go through the cycle.

 Now let's commit the file.
 We will also add a "message" to the commit using the flag `-m`, which you should ALWAYS do.
 It's good coding practice.
 Here is the call and response: